holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - [x] Define strategies for tracking changes and updating the AST
 - [x] Create a plan for implementing incremental parsing
 - [x] Design `ChangeTracker` class and incremental parsing methods
-- [ ] Implementation and integration with parser
+- [x] Implementation and integration with parser
+- [x] Implementation of `ChangeTracker` class for tracking changes to the source code
+- [x] Implementation of `update` method in OpenscadParser for incremental CST updates
+- [x] Implementation of `updateAST` method for incremental AST updates
+- [x] Unit tests for incremental parsing and AST updates

 #### Query System
 - [x] Basic query utilities